HP2C-DT: High-Precision High-Performance Computer-enabled Digital Twin

 \subsubsection{Experiment 3: Scalability of HPC workloads}

 This experiment evaluates how well HPC resources scale when handling computationally intensive tasks.
-As a test case, we use the power grid data generator described earlier, applied to the IEEE 118-bus transmission model~\cite{pena2018}.
 The experiment explores a variable space that includes the power delivered by the 53 converter, the proportion of grid-following vs. grid-forming operation for each converter, the power consumed by the 91 loads, and the control parameters of each converter.
 The computations are parallelized and distributed using the COMPSs framework and executed on the MareNostrum 5 supercomputer at BSC.

 We conduct a strong scaling test, keeping the problem size constant while progressively increasing the computational resources.
 The test starts with a single node, which has 112 CPUs.
 The number of nodes is then doubled, progressing as follows: 1 node (112 CPUs), 2 nodes (224 CPUs), 4 nodes (448 CPUs), 8 nodes (896 CPUs), 16 nodes (1,792 CPUs), 32 nodes (3,584 CPUs), and 64 nodes (7,168 CPUs).
 The data generator explores the variable space down to a \textit{depth} of 3 levels, with a \textit{branching factor} of 4 children per parent subregion, and analyzes 170 operation points per subregion.
 This results in a total of 14,450 grid stability tasks, each lasting an average of 23.62 seconds.
 The exploratory nature of the problem and the subregion analysis make it a non-trivial parallel problem, as it requires careful coordination and cannot simply be treated as an embarrassingly parallel application.